beyarkay/masters-thesis/src/05_results.md

 achieve a high $F_1$-score, however this was more frequent with models with one or two layers.
 Models with three layers were also unable to achieve a validation loss as low as some of the models with one or two layers.
-This is likely due to the increased complexity of the additional layer.
+This is likely due to the increased complexity that the additional layer introduces to the model.

 <!--